Prem95/iosApps_2015/README.md

-# apps2015
+# iOS Applications
-Some of the apps I made and published it
+These are the iOS application I made using Swift over the 2015 summer.
+Feel free to check it out.